Faculty - Associate Professor of Sociology

 Social Inequality, Feminist Theory, Qualitative Methods, Emotions, Volunteerism

 Sandstrom, Kent, Spencer Cahill, and Carissa Froyum, Editors.
-Forthcoming.
+2014.
 Inside Social Life: Readings in Sociological Psychology and Microsociology.
 Seventh Edition.
 New York: Oxford University Press.

-Froyum, Carissa M. forthcoming.
+Froyum, Carissa M. 2013.
 “Dealing with Emotions in the Classroom.” in Teaching Race in Contemporary America, edited by Kristin Haltinner, Ronald Aminzade, and David N. Pellow.
 Springer.
-Expected publication: 2013.

 Froyum, Carissa M. and Marybeth Stalp.
 2012.
 “Introduction to Special Issue: Constructing a Color Line in the Twenty-First Century.”
 Journal of Contemporary Ethnography.
 4(1):3-6.